Secret Report Reveals Saudi Incompetence and Widespread Use of U.S. Weapons in Yemen

 2108 was one of the hottest years yet in Europe, with the high temperatures having a negative affect on the yield from many farms.
 Yet Fraunhofer’s Lake Constance experimental farm thrived.
 The shading provide by the solar panels actually increased the harvest and the extra sunshine boosted electricity output as well.
 “Based on the 2018 potato yield, the land use efficiency rose to 186% per hectare with the agrophotovoltaic system,” says Stephan Schindele of Fraunhofer ISE in a press release.

-The Lake Constance farm mounts its solar panels 5 meters above the ground, leaving room for livestock and plants […]
+The Lake Constance farm mounts its solar panels 5 meters above the ground, leaving room for livestock and plants to […]

 Read the Full Article